Who we are.

 Rwanda has the policy ambition, the infrastructure investment, and — increasingly — the people.
 What it still needs is more technical teams that treat AI as an engineering discipline, not a buzzword.

-Kenshi.AI was founded by people with direct experience across AI and the healthcare sector.
-Every person on our team has at least 6 years of practical AI work behind them — not academic credits, but real systems built and shipped.
-That combination is not accidental.
-It's why our first serious project is in medical imaging — a domain where the gap between what AI can do and what African hospitals currently have access to is both wide and consequential.
+Kenshi.AI was founded by people with direct experience across AI and healthcare.
+Everyone on our team has at least six years of practical AI work behind them — real systems built and shipped, not academic credits.
+That's why our first serious project is in medical imaging, where the gap between what AI can do and what African hospitals can access is both wide and consequential.

-We're registered with RDB, operating out of Kigali, and building things we'd stand behind in a clinical environment.
+We're registered with RDB, based in Kigali, and building things we'd stand behind in a clinical setting.

 — Kenshi.AI, Kigali